lzhangbj/TVGen/readme.md

 In case of cuda oom errors,
 decrease width, height, video_length, num_videos_per_prompt.
 Too small resolution may lead to low image quality

+## Temporal attention layer
+Defined in `models/attention.py`
+Current `SparseCausalAttention` module attends to the first and previous frame only.